 - How will major gifts like real estate, life insurance policies, and stock be handled?

+Why have a gift acceptance policy?
 According to attorney Gene Takagi:

 Schedule M (Non Cash Contributions) of the new Form 990 asks whether the filing organization has a gift acceptance policy.
 Schedule M must be filed by organizations that either: (1) received more than $25,000 in non-cash contributions; or (2) received contributions of art, historical treasures, or similar assets, or qualified conservation contributions.
 Even if an organization is not required to complete Schedule M, it should consider adopting a gift acceptance policy.